flyteorg/flyteidl/protos/docs/service/service.rst

    :widths: auto

    "issuer", ":ref:`ref_string`", "", "Defines the issuer string in all JWT tokens this server issues.
 The issuer can be admin itself or an external issuer."
-   "authorization_endpoint", ":ref:`ref_string`", "", "URL of the authorization server's authorization endpoint [RFC6749].
+   "authorization_endpoint", ":ref:`ref_string`", "", "URL of the authorization server&#39;s authorization endpoint [RFC6749].
 This is REQUIRED unless no grant types are supported that use the authorization endpoint."
-   "token_endpoint", ":ref:`ref_string`", "", "URL of the authorization server's token endpoint [RFC6749]."
+   "token_endpoint", ":ref:`ref_string`", "", "URL of the authorization server&#39;s token endpoint [RFC6749]."
-   "response_types_supported", ":ref:`ref_string`", "repeated", "Array containing a list of the OAuth 2.0 response_type values that this authorization server supports."
+   "response_types_supported", ":ref:`ref_string`", "repeated", "Array containing a list of the OAuth 2.0 &#34;response_type&#34; values that this authorization server supports."
-   "scopes_supported", ":ref:`ref_string`", "repeated", "JSON array containing a list of the OAuth 2.0 [RFC6749] scope values that this authorization server supports."
+   "scopes_supported", ":ref:`ref_string`", "repeated", "JSON array containing a list of the OAuth 2.0 [RFC6749] &#34;scope&#34; values that this authorization server supports."
    "token_endpoint_auth_methods_supported", ":ref:`ref_string`", "repeated", "JSON array containing a list of client authentication methods supported by this token endpoint."
-   "jwks_uri", ":ref:`ref_string`", "", "URL of the authorization server's JWK Set [JWK] document.
+   "jwks_uri", ":ref:`ref_string`", "", "URL of the authorization server&#39;s JWK Set [JWK] document.
 The referenced document contains the signing key(s) the client uses to validate signatures from the authorization server."
    "code_challenge_methods_supported", ":ref:`ref_string`", "repeated", "JSON array containing a list of Proof Key for Code Exchange (PKCE) [RFC7636] code challenge methods supported by this authorization server."
    "grant_types_supported", ":ref:`ref_string`", "repeated", "JSON array containing a list of the OAuth 2.0 grant type values that this authorization server supports."